24 April 2013

 because the gun muzzle bequeaths madness on my temples,

-because Victim shall exact vengeance from the Savior!
+because the Victim shall exact vengeance on his Savior!

 Ah, then you are indeed the faithful Redeemer!